Skip to content

 What subagents are (vs main agent, vs Skills)

-A Claude Code subagent is a separate agent context that the main agent can spawn for a focused task.
-Each subagent has its own system prompt, its own tool allowlist, and its own conversation history.
-When the subagent finishes, it returns a summary to the main agent and exits.
+A subagent is a separate agent context the main agent spawns for one focused task.
+It gets its own system prompt, its own tool allowlist, its own conversation history.
+It finishes, returns a summary to the main agent, and exits.
+That is the whole lifecycle.

-- Scope: subagents are configured for a single job.
-The main agent is your generalist.
+• Scope: a subagent is configured for a single job.
+The main agent stays your generalist.

-- Tool access: you can give a subagent fewer tools than the main agent has.
-An Explorer subagent might only have Read and Grep; a Tester might only have Bash.
+• Tool access: you can hand a subagent fewer tools than the main agent has.
+Explorer might get only Read and Grep.
+Tester might get only Bash.

-Subagents differ from Skills in that Skills are user-invokable bundles of instructions and tools that the main agent executes inline.
-Subagents run in their own process boundary; Skills do not.
-The two compose: a subagent can use a Skill, and a Skill can recommend spawning a subagent.
+Skills are different again.
+A Skill is a user-invokable bundle of instructions and tools that the main agent runs inline.
+Subagents run behind a process boundary; Skills do not.
+They compose cleanly: a subagent can use a Skill, and a Skill can recommend spawning a subagent.

 What hooks are (PreToolUse, PostToolUse, Stop, etc.)

-Hooks are shell commands that Claude Code runs at specified points in the agent loop.
-The documented hook events include PreToolUse (before any tool call), PostToolUse (after), Stop (when the agent finishes), Notification (when the agent prompts the user), and several others.
-See anthropic.com/en/docs/claude-code/hooks for the current list.
+Hooks are shell commands Claude Code runs at fixed points in the agent loop.
+The documented events include PreToolUse (before any tool call), PostToolUse (after), Stop (when the agent finishes), Notification (when the agent prompts the user), plus several more.
+The current list lives at anthropic.com/en/docs/claude-code/hooks.

-A hook can read structured input from stdin, run any logic, and emit either a pass signal or a block signal.
-A blocking PreToolUse hook prevents the tool call from happening.
-A blocking PostToolUse hook can flag a violation for the agent to react to.
+A hook reads structured input from stdin, runs whatever logic you want, and emits a pass or a block.
+Block on PreToolUse and the tool call never happens.
+Block on PostToolUse and you flag a violation the agent has to react to on the next turn.

-Hooks run as your user.
-They can read your filesystem, hit your network, and write to disk.
-Treat them as production code, not glue scripts.
+One thing to be clear-eyed about: hooks run as you.
+They read your filesystem, hit your network, and write to disk with your permissions.
+Treat them as production code, not glue scripts, because that is exactly what they are.

 Four subagent recipes